msloth/contiki-launchpad/README.md

 re-enabled (but doesn't fit) through removing my comment in ''contiki/core/net/rime/rimestats.h''.

-### Not working/ported
+### Not working on this port, or not ported yet
 *  energest - energy estimation (save RAM)
 *  packetbuf, Rime.
 Coming later but I have no radio to port for yet.
 *  uIPv6 - maybe later, depends on how small packetbuf+Rime gets (save RAM).
 *  SPI, I2C - highly application dependent so I haven't done any such yet.
-*  sensors - was way too complex and hard to add new sensors to (see below)
+*  sensors - was way too complex and hard to add new sensors so removed (see below)

 ### Re-made to simplify/fit
 *  adc - instead of the sensors API, there is now a generic ADC API
 *  button - simple yet powerful button API
+*  lots and lots of shrinking of buffers etc

 ## Coming features

 Subject to change.

-*  packetbuffer, Rime
 *  radio drivers for CC2500
 *  node-id, burning and reading
 *  PWM API
 *  UART with interrupts
 *  Contiki serial shell
 *  SPI, I2C

+## What did I do to make it fit?

+The biggest problem wasn't flash space (program and const variables), it's RAM.
+And by the way Contiki works, it favors static variables.
+Ie, the protothread abstraction basically folds out (preprocessor macro expansion) into function calls with a big switch-case for each process; any YIELD or WAIT_EVENT exits the function, hence any automatic (ie non-static or larger scope) variables are not saved across the block.
+So you use static a lot, and so they are stored in RAM.
+So I did simplify some things, removed others and managed to quite easily squeeze it into the 16kB/512B of the 2553 without any radio or Rime.
+With Rime, it's harder.
+The packet buffer, and queue buffer, needs a lot of space.
+I shrunk the packetbuf and removed any queuebufs.